Newborns need a lot of stuff. Onesies, diapers and wipes, a car seat, a diaper bag, a snot-sucking device, and on and

 - Write a letter.
 This gift doubles as a keepsake that the new mom will treasure forever.
 Write a special handwritten letter to her to share encouraging words, happy wishes, or any words of wisdom you want to pass along.
 If you’re not sure what to write, just let her know that she’s doing a great job.
 Or if you want writing prompts, you can get these Letters to the New Mom prompted letters and give her 12 special letters.

 - Share wisdom.
 If you’re looking for empowering new mom gifts, check out The Postpartum Support Deck.
 During a daily or weekly routine, the new mother can select a card from the deck to find an empowering message to support her as a new mother, both emotionally and physically.

 - Feed her mind.
 The new mom will spend a huge chunk of every day holding her baby.
 In the early days, I usually spend four to five hours nursing every day, and even by 3 months old that’s only down to three hours.
 And if she happens to get a baby who only sleeps when held, she may be holding that baby several more hours as well.
 You can only scroll Facebook so much, so gift her a lightweight Kindle that she can hold one-handed while holding the baby too.
 She’ll get caught up on all that reading she’s been meaning to do, and the time will fly!
-Or as another option, you can give the new mom the waterproof Oasis version of the Kindle so she can take it in the bath with her, too.
+Plus, when you give the new mom that version of the Kindle, it’s waterproof so she can take it in the bath with her, too.
 Several moms I talked to suggested a few specific titles as the best books for new moms.
 You can load her new Kindle with these titles, or if she prefers paper get her the physical books: